whispir/api/source/includes/_api-gateway-changes.md

 The rollout of changes on the 21st of August highlighted these issues with some client integrations.
 The most common problem identified was a dependency on the casing of the 'location' response header provided by Whispir after successful API calls.

 ## Preparing for the Change
-Once you have reviewed the points above, you can directly test your integration by utilizing the following URL - <a href="https://api-sni.whispir.com/">http://api-sni.whispir.com/</a>.
+Once you have reviewed the points above, you can directly test your integration by utilizing the following URL - <a href="https://api-sni.whispir.com/">https://api-sni.whispir.com/</a>.
 This URL is a parallel production link and will give you the opportunity to identify any issues or impacts that our migration might have on your integration.
+Do not set this as your production url.
+This step is purely for testing only.